 How to help: Each time you shop at the supermarket, ask your child to pick a non-perishable item which can be donated to those in need.
 Once you have a number of items, donate it all to a local charity.
-With your child, take your donation box to charities such as Feed our Future or the Cayman Islands Crisis Centre.
+With your child, take your donation box to charities such as Feed our Future, Cayman Food Bank or the Cayman Islands Crisis Centre.

 Who can help: Kids aged four and up will begin to understand how their actions can make a difference to others.